anandshaw123/British-Airways-Customer-Experience-Analysis-Project/README.md

 #### ***The core objective of this analysis is to:***

 *Customer Review Rating Analysis:*  To examine the overall sentiment in customer reviews, categorizing them into positive and negative feedback.

 *Seat Comfort and Type Analysis:*  To analyze customer preferences and satisfaction levels with different seat types, focusing on premium and business class.

-*Cabin Staff Service Evaluation:* To assess customer feedback on cabin staff service to identify strengths and areas for improvement.
+*Cabin Staff Service Evaluation:*  assess customer feedback on cabin staff service to identify strengths and areas for improvement.

-*Booking Preferences Study:* To understand the trends and preferences in seat bookings, particularly in premium and business class.
+*Booking Preferences Study:*  understand the trends and preferences in seat bookings, particularly in premium and business class.

-*Travel Origin Analysis:* To determine the most common countries of origin for British Airways passengers.
+*Travel Origin Analysis:*  determine the most common countries of origin for British Airways passengers.